NullDesk/nullmailer/README.md

     </configuration>

 Alternately, you can setup nuget to get the package from the filesystem.
 The nupkg files are included in the repository in the <code>./library</code> folder.

+## Creating your own mailers

+To implement your own full-featured mailer, simply implement a class that implements <code>IStandardMailer&lt;TSettings&gt;</code>.

+If you don't care about templates, you can create a simple mailer by just implementing <code>ISimpleMailer&lt;TSettings&gt;</code>.

+For the above interfaces, <code>TSettings</code> is a custom DTO class containing any configuration settings your mailer requires.

+The NullDesk mailers include both a simple and full-featured mailer; the full-featured mailers typically inherit the simple mailer as a base class, then extend it to add additional tempalate features from <code>IStandardMailer&lt;TSettings&gt;</code>.
+Here is an example of how that looks:

+    public class MyMailerSettings : IMailerSettings
+    {
+        //... implementation here
+    }

+    public class MySimpleMailer : ISimpleMailer<MyMailerSettings>
+    {
+        //... implementation here
+    }

+    public class MyFullMailer : MySimpleMailer, IStandardMailer<MyMailerSettings>
+    {
+        //... implementation here
+    }